gvwilson/sdxpy/src/viewer/index.md

 [% inc file="viewport.py" keep="transform" %]

-The second moves `_top` up or down when we reach the edge of the display:
+The second method moves `_top` up or down when we reach the edge of the display:

 [% inc file="viewport.py" keep="scroll" %]